-When you're disabled, your student loan repayments and business expenses don't stop
+When you're disabled, do your student loan repayments and business expenses stop?

 Cover your student loans or business expenses while you recover from a disability